theopmw/recipe-box/TESTING.md

 - [x] Test delete button and confirm recipe has been deleted.

-- [x] Test cancel button and confirm user is returmed to profile page.
+- [x] Test cancel button and confirm user is returned to profile page.

 ## Error Pages